 Transfer by direction to superannuation custodian exemption (s.130A) toolkit

-This toolkit brings together everything you need to know about self assessing transfers by direction to the custodian of a superannuation fund.
+This toolkit has details on how to assess transfers by direction to the custodian of a superannuation fund.
+Read how to lodge online and the records to keep.

 Section 130A of the Duties Act 2001 exempts the transfer by direction of dutiable property from a vendor to the custodian of a bare trust that holds the property on trust for the trustee of an eligible superannuation entity.